2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 SCTP may provide a more reliable (although less available) solution than TCP.

 ### TCP Link
-At the low level, each DDX daemon opens a TCP server (or two) to which GUIs, other DDX daemons, and other data sources or sinks can connect.
+At the low level, each DDX daemon opens a TCP server to which GUIs, other DDX daemons, and other data sources or sinks can connect.
+By default, this server listens to port 4388.
 Every RPC object transmitted must be separated by exactly one line feed (ASCII 10).
-The use of encryption depends on the port in use.
-By default, port 4384 requires encryption with TLS v1.2 and port 4388 does not require encryption.
-Most daemons required encryption for external connections but not for connections through localhost.
+TCP connections require the use of TLS v1.2 for encryption.
+See the "TCP Devices & TLS" section for more information.

 <!--[TOC]-->